Acto3D/Acto3D_py/README.md

 # Acto3D_py
-Acto3D_py is a python package for transferring image data(**numpy.ndarray data**) to Acto3D.

-This package enables integration between Python-based image processing workflows and Acto3D's advanced 3D visualization capabilities.
+Acto3D_py is a Python package designed for transferring image data (***numpy.ndarray data***) to Acto3D, facilitating the integration of Python-based image processing workflows with Acto3D's 3D visualization tools.
-However, it's important to note that the current set of functionalities available through this method is limited.
-Additionally, while input from a remote PC is supported, users should be aware that the communication speed may be much slower than local working.
+Note that functionality is currently limited, and remote input may experience slower communication speeds than local operations.

 ## Requirements
-Before using Acto3D_py, ensure that you have Acto3D version 1.7.0 or higher installed on your MacOS system.
-This is essential for compatibility with the package's features.

-While Acto3D is a MacOS application, it's worth noting that when used remotely, the package itself is not bound by the operating system of the client.
-This means that regardless of the client's operating system, as long as there is network accessibility, users can interact with Acto3D on a MacOS remotely, enabling cross-platform compatibility for remote operations.
+To use Acto3D_py, **Acto3D version 1.7.0** or newer must be installed on your MacOS system.
+Though Acto3D is a MacOS app, the package supports cross-platform remote interaction via network, allowing users on any operating system to work with Acto3D remotely.

 ## Installation
 You can install Acto3D_py directly from the GitHub repository using pip with the following command: